full-stack-bcn/problem-sets/README.md

-Colección de Ejercicios para el Posgrado de Full-Stack Web Technologies
+Problem Sets for the Postgraduate Degree in Full-Stack Web Technologies
 -----------------------------------------------------------------------

 Work in progress...